caprice-j/ggbash/README.md

   while `ggbash` uses `| png ` or `| pdf` pipe chains with auto-generated filenames.

 -->
-ggbash is influenced by some other higher level programming languages such as CoffeeScript or Ruby.
+ggbash is influenced by some other higher level programming languages such as Bash, CoffeeScript or Ruby.

 Current Implementation Status
 -----------------------------